jaiswalankur/Top-Youtube-Channels/README.md

 # Top 5000 YouTube Channels
-CSV and SQL dump of top 5000 YouTube channels.
+CSV and SQL dump of top 5000 YouTube channels by subscriber count.

 This CSV & SQL files contains these datapoints -
 - Channel ID (can be used to call the YouTube Data API)